gitkraken/gitkraken-client-docs/gitkraken-client/windows-subsystem-for-linux.md

 - Closing the message will cancel opening the repository

 <div class='callout callout--warning'>
-    <p>Note: If you open a repository in WSL through a mapped network drive from Windows, GitKraken Client will not detect that the repository is being accessed across file systems and attempt to open normally.
+    <p><strong>Note:</strong> If you open a repository in WSL through a mapped network drive from Windows, GitKraken Client will not detect that the repository is being accessed across file systems and attempt to open normally.
 This may lead to unintended behavior and is not recommended.</p>
 </div>